appium/appium/README.md

     > sudo npm install -g grunt
     > npm install

-The first two commands install the test and build tools (sudo may not be necessary if you installed node.js via Homebrew).
+The first two commands install test and build tools (sudo may not be necessary if you installed node.js via Homebrew).
 The third command installs all app dependencies.

-To avoid a security dialog that may appear when launching your iOS apps, modify your `/etc/authorization` file by setting the element following &lt;allow-root&gt; under &lt;key&gt;system.privilege.taskport&lt;/key&gt; to &lt;true/&gt;, or run the following supplied grunt command (at your own risk):
+To avoid a security dialog that may appear when launching your iOS apps, modify your `/etc/authorization` file by setting the element following &lt;allow-root&gt; under &lt;key&gt;system.privilege.taskport&lt;/key&gt; to &lt;true/&gt;, or run the following grunt command (at your own risk):

     > sudo grunt authorize